 Practices to follow

-Development,QA,Staging,Training) so the purpose of each environment is obvious; keep naming consistent across your organization. - CloudLink — Prefer separate Snowflake service accounts per environment; document which databases and schemas each environment uses; confirm connections stay healthy.
+Development,QA,Staging,Training) and assign the matching category so the purpose of each environment is obvious to every user at a glance; keep both consistent across your organization. - CloudLink — Prefer separate Snowflake service accounts per environment; document which databases and schemas each environment uses; confirm connections stay healthy.

 - Access — Restrict who can create environments and deploy apps; use non-production accounts for testing where appropriate; review access periodically.